secretgspot/22-cariari.agency/README.md

 - [ ] map acting strange when layout changes
 - [ ] nav glitches and presents itself when shouldn't
 - [ ] should the nav be sticky on edit/add?
+- [ ] proper print view for the print page
+- [x] validation to make sure at least one from "property for" is selected

 ## Lessons